 MNSEA SEER Committee Creates Risk Mitigation Subcommittee.

-MNSEER started exploring the area of Good Samaritan laws within the state of Minnesota and nationally to define the status and to consider the possibility of legislative adjustments to accommodate those Minnesota professional engineers that “volunteer” their efforts to assist in responding to emergency events.
+MNSEER started exploring the area of Good Samaritan laws within the state of Minnesota and nationally to understand the status and to consider the possibility of legislative adjustments to accommodate those Minnesota professional engineers that “volunteer” their efforts to assist in responding to emergency events.
 The concern was to have appropriate risk mitigation devices (contracts, memorandum of understanding, laws, and other devices) in place for the structural engineer.
-To better address this topic, the Risk Mitigation Subcommittee was created initially to address the Good Samaritan topic, but quickly identified that the Good Samaritan area was a very narrow sector of providing emergency response and volunteering structural engineering services.
+To better address this topic, the Risk Mitigation Subcommittee was created initially to address the Good Samaritan topic, but quickly discovered that Good Samaritan laws provided a very narrow level of liability protection to volunteers including engineers.
 They quickly defined three categories to address the provision of structural engineering emergency responses and volunteering structural engineering services.
-The three areas are “walk-upon” volunteering, doing these services under normal business protective systems (contracts) possibly at a reduced fee and as a pure volunteer with protective devices in place (being deputized, memorandum of understanding, etc.) for that.
+The three areas are “walk-upon” volunteering, providing services under normal business protective systems (contracts) possibly at a reduced fee, or as a pure volunteer with protective devices in place (being deputized, memorandum of understanding, etc.).

-This is an area that needs further definition and protective devices for those that are assisting by providing their professional services to assist others for pure volunteering and for the expedited return to service after a disaster without the protective devices they may have when providing these services on a compensated contract basis.
+This is an area that needs further definition and development of protective devices for those individuals and companies that are assisting by volunteering their professional services to assist others and expedite the return to service of facilities outside of normal contractual agreements.

 John Lewis chairs this subcommittee and Dave Macdonald and Brad Severson are currently on the subcommittee.
 Thank you to them for their great service to the structural engineering profession.